How does inflation affect education?

 Private colleges charge inflated fees as they promise education, as well as, placement in good companies.

-The tuition fees at such places are too high for an ordinary person and this is why it is believed that only rich people can afford to find entry into engineering, medical, or another high-profile degree-course college.
+The tuition fees at such places are too high for an ordinary person and this is why it is believed that only rich people can afford to find entry into engineering, medicine, or another high-profile degree-course college.

 But, this is not the case.
 Especially, if you have planned well for your child’s education in advance.
 The EduFund App helps you calculate the cost of your child’s education, plan, and then save for it, that too with the help of saving experts.